 Spend a whole day there, and you're likely to see it differently.
 We did, anyway.

 We arrived the morning of Nov.
 20, a Tuesday, the day of British dance/hip-hop star M.I.A.'s sold-out performance.
-We didn't leave until long after the burly guy with the dreads and piercings (operations manager Damon Barna) sang those dreaded words: "Last call."
+We didn't leave until long after the burly guy with the dreads (operations manager Damon Barna) sang those dreaded words: "Last call."